entroform/stack-up.js/README.md

 A very simple and highly customizable jQuery plugin for sorting and stacking stuff in a nice and efficient way!

-Click here for a demo:
+Click below for a demo:

 http://heyadem.github.io/stackgrid/